cacayan2/CAP/README.md

 ##### The `config.ini` File
 To reduce the verboseness of running the pipeline, a `config.ini` file is included in the repository.
 This file stores user-specified information for directories and preferences for the pipeline.
 Each section has the following keys which must be assigned values as followed:
 * **`genes`**: Path to where the list of genes of interest is located.
-For specific formatting instructions, refer to the [Specifications for Gene Input Data](#specifications-for-gene-input-data) section.
+For specific formatting instructions, refer to the section above.
 * **`seqIDdir`**: File path for the ARIC pQTLs `seqid.txt` file.
 Only needed if using pQTL data.
 * **`data_dir`**: Directory where either eQTL or pQTL data is stored.
 * **`CHR_input`**: The column name in the GWAS summary statistics for chromosome number.